-Either on your own or as part of a community group why don’t you make your gardening efforts count by entering this year’s Birmingham in Bloom competition?
+Either on your own or as part of a community group why don’t you make your efforts known by entering this year’s Birmingham in Bloom competition?

 There are lots of great prizes on offer with winners chosen from each of the 10 constituencies as well as overall citywide winners.

-This year we are rewarding people who have a made a difference to their neighbourhood or community more than ever before.
-Here are the prize categories for 2017:
+Once again, we are rewarding people who have a made a difference to their neighbourhood or community more than ever before.
+Here are the prize categories for 2020:

 Terms and conditions

-- Winners will be photographed.
-Pictures may be used in future council marketing and on the website.
+- Winners must be prepared to be photographed.
+Pictures may be used in Conjunction with future marketing promotions.

 - Prizes shall be awarded at the discretion of the council and if it considers any entrant has acted inappropriately, the council reserves the right to refuse to award any prizes.

 - Displays of Plant Boxes/Pots/Baskets should be kept on your own individual balcony.
 Displays are not permitted on open deck access walkways because these area are communal fire escape routes.
 Tenant should ensure anything on a window ledge or balcony which could be a danger to anyone living in the property or in the local area is kept within the confines of the balcony itself (Please refer to Conditions of Tenancy Agreement Section 9 – Health and Safety Clause 9.1.14).